Steriva/FEniCSx-tutorials/_sources/chapter3/steadyStokes.md

 \end{equation}

 ## Derivation of the linear system
+When the finite dimensional spaces are introduced an important remark should be made.
+The Galerkin problem has a stable solution $(\mathbf{u}_h,p_h)$ if the finite dimensional spaces are *inf-sup* compatible.
+In fact, there exists a connection between the finite dimensional functional space of velocity and pressure referred to as the Taylor-Hood compatible spaces.
+In order to have a stable solution {cite}`quarteroni_2016`, the most common couple is given by parabolic FE $P2$ for the velocity and linear finite element for pressure $P1$.

 Let us consider the finite dimensional representation of the spaces (using Taylor-Hood elements), the correspondent linear system results in
 \begin{equation}
 \left[